-Subsidiaries are entities controlled by the Company, and are included in the consolidated financial statements from the date that control commences until the date that control ceases.
+Subsidiaries are entities controlled by the Company and are included in the consolidated financial statements from the date that control commences until the date that control ceases.

 Investments where the Company has the ability to exercise significant influence are accounted for using the equity method.
-Under this method, the Company's share of the investee's profit or loss is included in the statement of operations and its investments therein are adjusted by a like amount.
+Under this method, the Company's share of the investee's profit or loss and change in net assets is included in profit or loss and its investments therein are adjusted by a like amount.
 Dividends received from these investments are credited to the investment.

-Inter-company balances and transactions, including unrealized income and expenses arising from inter-company transactions, are eliminated in preparing the consolidated financial statements.
+Inter-company balances and transactions, including unrealized income and expenses arising from intercompany transactions, are eliminated in preparing the consolidated financial statements.
 Unrealized gains arising from transactions with equity accounted investees are eliminated against the investment to the extent of the Company's interest in the investee.
 Unrealized losses are eliminated in the same way as unrealized gains, but only to the extent that there is no evidence of impairment.